 Margaret Cassidy (2005).
 Appearances of Childhood.
-In Media Ecology Association.
+Media Ecology Association.
 New York, NY.

 Margaret Cassidy (2004).
 From the Media Ecology Bookstore.
-In New York State Communication Association.
+New York State Communication Association.
 Kerhonkson, NY.

 Margaret Cassidy (2001).
 Ethics and Educational Technology.
-In Association for Supervision and Curriculum Development.
+Association for Supervision and Curriculum Development.
 Boston, MA.